Chile

 Overdue Reports:

-To avoid unnecessary search action, it is important that ships report at the nominated
+To avoid unnecessary search action, it is important that vessels report at the nominated

 reporting time each day, and send their FINAL REPORT when leaving the CHILREP area.

-If a ship is unable to pass a position report due to unserviceable radio equipment
+If a vessel is unable to pass a position report due to unserviceable radio equipment

 or illness of the radio officer, all attempts must be made to pass a signal to this

-effect through another vessel, port or other shore authority, either by VHF or use
+effect through other vessels, port or other shore authority, either by VHF or use

 of emergency transmitter.